droosenb/portfolio/README.md

 # Dirk Roosenburg's Portfolio

 This is a showcase of some of my work as a musician, scientist, and maker.
+The repository is formatted for easy viewing online at github.com/droosenb/portfolio/.

 Please feel free to contact me if you have any questions.

 droosenb [at] oberlin [dot] edu